 If you are an international student planning to undertake postgraduate study in the UK in certain science, engineering or technology disciplines after 1st November 2007, then you will need to obtain an ATAS certificate before you can apply for a visa either to come to the UK (Entry Clearance) or to extend your current student visa (Leave to Remain).

 Will I need an ATAS certificate?

-You can check the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.
+You can consult the Foreign and Commonwealth Office website for a list of courses which are identified as ATAS applicable.
 The courses are identified according to the beginning of their Joint Academic Coding of Subjects (JACS) code.
 A JACS code consists of a letter followed by 4 digits.
 JACS codes are attributed by educational institutions to each course or area of research.

-You can find out your JACS code from your academic school office or by contacting Student Records
+You can find out the JACS code for your course from your academic school office or by contacting Student Records

 Will I have to pay for the ATAS Certificate?

 No - the ATAS application is completely free

 What if I make a change to my course?

 The Tier 4 Policy Guidance explains that an 'ATAS certificate is issued for a specific course with a named Tier 4 sponsor and remains valid as long as the Tier 4 sponsor and/ or course details do not change, including the length of the course’.
 As of 6th November 2014 students who are subject to ATAS must apply for a new ATAS clearance certificate within 28 days if their course end date (as stated on their CAS) is postponed for a period of more than three calendar months, and/or there are any changes to the course content or research proposal.
 This means that you must apply for a new ATAS clearance certificate if you: